NOAA-OWP/ngen/doc/BMI_MODELS.md

 [//]: # (TODO: Python, C++, and Fortran )

-## Realization Config
+## Formulation Config

-The catchment entry in the realization config must be set to used the appropriate type for the associated BMI realization.
+The catchment entry in the formulation/realization config must be set to used the appropriate type for the associated BMI realization, via the formulation's `name` JSON element.
 E.g.:

+      ...
+      "cat-87": {
+           "formulations": [
+               {
+                   "name": "bmi_c",
+                   "params": { ... }
+               }
+           }
+      ...

+Valid name values for the currently implemented BMI formulation types are:

 * `bmi_c`

+Because of the generalization of the interface to the model, the required and optional parameters for all the BMI formulation types are the same.

 ### Required Parameters
-The following must be present in the realization JSON config for all catchment entries using the BMI realization:
+The following must be present in the formulation/realization JSON config for all catchment entries using the BMI formulation type:

 * `model_type_name`
   * string name for the particular backing model type